Wednesday, March 29, 2017

 11. From Fronto: to understand the effect of suspicion, caprice, and hypocrisy in the exercise of absolute rule; and that for the most part these people we call 'Patricians' are somewhat short of human affection.

-hypocrisy: the practice of claiming to have moral standards or beliefs to which one's own behavior does not conform; pretense
+Hypocrisy means the practice of claiming to have moral standards or beliefs to which one's own behavior does not conform.

-think of a time when someone treated you with suspicion. they didn't trust you and perhaps there was no reason for them to mistrust you.
+I think another way to view this passage is to think of a time when someone treated you with suspicion.
+They didn't trust you and perhaps there was no reason for them to mistrust you.

-think of the time when a friend or a teacher or coach went from being happy to super grumpy.
+Or, think of the time when a friend or a teacher or coach went from being happy to super grumpy in a moment.

-think of a time when someone tells you to do one thing, but they in turn violate their own instruction.
+Or, think of a time when someone tells you to do one thing, but they in turn they violate their own instruction.

-in each of these cases, you probably don't feel much friendship or trust toward the other person.
+In each of these cases, you probably don't feel much friendship or trust toward the other person.
+Having identified how these things are not virtuous, then you should commit to not be that way!
+As Marcus says at the end, these people are "short of human affection."

 Tuesday, March 21, 2017